-The significance of the fossils in earth history, the overview of Maotianshan Paleozoic Fossil Site, life explosion, Fuxianhuia, Yunnanozoon, significance of the discovery
+The significance of the fossils in earth history, the overview of Maotianshan Paleozoic Fossil Site, life explosion, Fuxianhuia, Yunnanozoon, the significance of the discovery

 Maotianshan Paleozoic fossil zone (Maotianshan Fauna) is located on the east coast of Fuxian Lake, Chengjiang County of Yunnan Province.
 It is 70 kilometers from Kunming, the capital of Yunnan province, and it takes about 2 hours to drive there.

 The whole Paleozoic fossil zone is in the shape of a snake, winding for about 20 kilometers long and 4.5 kilometers wide.
-The depth of covering layer is over 50 meters.
+The depth of the covering layer is over 50 meters.
 The delineated protected area is 18 square kilometers and the core protected area 1.2 square kilometers.

 The scientific significance of the fossils in the earth history

-Maotianshan animal fossil group of Chengjiang County in Yunnan Province is the most important link in the life explosion during Cambrian Period.
+Maotianshan animal fossil group of Chengjiang County in Yunnan Province is the most important link in the life explosion during the Cambrian Period.

-In most people’s eyes, these fossils are just some animal bones existing in the stones that human being can usually find in the stones of the house bases and tombs.
+In most people’s eyes, these fossils are just some animal bones existing in the stones that human beings can usually find in the stones of the house bases and tombs.
 They are not that special, but wait!
 What year were these fossil animals in the stone living?
 What did they look like?
 What is the scientific significance of these fossil animals in the history of the development of the earth?

 The earth has a history of 4.6 billion years and it has experienced several geological periods.
-Generally, people divide the time of the earth evolution into several geological development eras such as Archaeozoic Era, Proterozoic Era, Paleozoic Era, Mesozoic Era and Cenozoic Era.
+Generally, people divide the time of the earth’s evolution into several geological development eras such as Archaeozoic Era, Proterozoic Era, Paleozoic Era, Mesozoic Era, and Cenozoic Era.
 The Cambrian Period is a geological time ranging from 540 million to 510 million years ago in the Paleozoic Era.
 Burgess Zeolites (animal fossil group) of the Mid Cambrian period discovered in Canada in 1909 caused a sensation throughout the world.
-In 1947, Ediacaran Zeolites (animal fossil group) of the late Precambrian period was discovered in Australia.
+In 1947, the Ediacaran Zeolites (animal fossil group) of the late Precambrian period was discovered in Australia.
 There is a time interval of 10 million years between these 2 fossil groups and the (sudden changes) evolution of these 2 animal groups in 10 million years is hard to be proved by materials.
-The animal fossil group discovered at Maotianshan Mountain in Chengjiang County, Yunnan Province, is just between the 2 above-mentioned animal fossil groups and it becomes the most important link in the life explosion of Cambrian Period.
+The animal fossil group discovered at Maotianshan Mountain in Chengjiang County, Yunnan Province, is just between the 2 above-mentioned animal fossil groups and it becomes the most important link in the life explosion of the Cambrian Period.